avodonosov/reader-garbage-collector/README.md

 Common Lisp could do that automatically.
-If symbol does not have a binding (function binding, value binding, or other), and is not reachable from any GC root other than a packge object, the symbol can be garbage collected, uninterning if necessary.
+If symbol does not have a binding (function binding, value binding, or other), and is not reachable from any GC root other than a package object, the symbol can be garbage collected, uninterning if necessary.

 In other words, simply being interned into a package should